Turkish cuisine: Breakfast

 A traditional Turkish breakfast is rich in variety.
-A typical serving consists of cheese (beyaz peynir, kaşar, etc.), butter, olives, eggs, muhammara, tomatoes, cucumbers, jam, honey, and kaymak, sucuk (optionally spicy Turkish sausage), pastırma, börek, simit, poğaça, açma, fried dough (known as pişi), as well as soups are eaten as a morning meal in Turkey.
-A specialty for breakfast is called menemen, which is prepared with tomatoes, green peppers, onion, olive oil and eggs.
+A typical serving consists of cheese (such as white cheese, kashar, and others), butter, olives, eggs, muhammara, tomatoes, cucumbers, jam, honey, kaymak, sucuk (optionally spicy Turkish sausage), pastırma, börek, simit, poğaça, açma, fried dough (pişi), and various soups may be eaten as a morning meal in Turkey.
+A specialty for breakfast is menemen, prepared with tomatoes, green peppers, onion, olive oil and eggs.
 The breakfast menu can also include kuymak (depending on the province the dish is also known as muhlama, mıhlama and yağlaş) or egg with spinach or potato.
 Another specialty is the Balkan Turkish dish çılbır, also known as Turkish eggs, made with poached eggs and yogurt.
 Invariably, Turkish tea is served at breakfast.
 The Turkish word for breakfast, kahvaltı, means "before coffee".